Joao-M-Almeida/Joao-M-Almeida.github.io/about.md

 I did my master thesis **_Recommeder Systems for Tech Recruitment_** with [Landing.jobs](http://landing.jobs).
 <!-- You can lear more about it here TODO make a post and asdd link -->

 I was deeply involved with [HackerSchool](http://hackerschool.io) for more than 4 years and led it during one of them.
 I have also helped and contributed to the students association [AEIST](http://www.aeist.pt/) and I was member of [Técnico's Pedagogical Council](http://conselhopedagogico.tecnico.ulisboa.pt/).
+In 2015 I was selected to represent IST at the [CLUSTER](https://cluster.org/) symposium in Eindhoven.

 ### At TU Delft